West Bromwich Albion F.C. in European football

 West Bromwich Albion Football Club is an English football club based in West Bromwich, West Midlands.
 The club was founded in 1878 and has competed in the English football league system from its conception in 1888.
 Since their first qualification to major European cup competition in 1966, they have participated in the Inter-Cities Fairs Cup, the European Cup Winners' Cup, the UEFA Cup, the Texaco Cup, the Anglo-Italian Cup, the Anglo-Scottish Cup, as well as winning the Tennent Caledonian Cup.
 However, they have not competed in European cup competition since 1996, and not partaken in UEFA-sanctioned European cup competition since 1981.

-History
+Major European competitions

 1966–67 Inter-Cities Fairs Cup

 The Baggies first season in European competition was in the Inter-Cities Fairs Cup in the 1966–67 tournament, after finishing in sixth position in the First Division the season before.
 Their first opponents were DOS Utrecht.
 After a 1–1 draw in the Netherlands, Albion ran riot with a 5–2 win at home.
 Next, they faced Bologna, who beat them 6–1 on aggregate to end their campaign.